Delete search term

 Dates and deadlines

-The final date for applications is 30 April.
-The aptitude test tasks place in May during calendar week 21 (overview of dates and deadlines).
+The deadline for applications is 30 April.
+The aptitude tests take place in May during calendar week 21 (overview of dates and deadlines).
 The exact dates will be communicated to you in person once your application has been received.
 All language tests are usually completed on a single day.
 If you take tests in more than one main language or more than two foreign languages, you may be asked to attend on a second day.

-If you have gained a foreign qualification either abroad or in Switzerland which allows you access to higher education (e.g. Abitur or International Baccalaureate), please submit the documents requested by the academic office responsible for the degree programme you have chosen so that your qualification can be checked for equivalency.
-This equivalency recognition process follows the Guidelines on Equivalency Recognition for Bachelor’s Degree Programmes and takes place after your application has been submitted.
+If you are in possession of a foreign qualification (e.g. Abitur or International Baccalaureate), obtained either in Switzerland or abroad that allows you access to higher education, please submit the documents requested by the academic office responsible for the degree programme you have chosen so that your qualification can be checked for equivalency.
+This equivalency recognition process follows the Guidelines on Equivalency Recognition for Bachelors Degree Programmes and takes place after your application has been submitted.
 If you have any questions, please contact the academic office.
-There are no quotas on students from other countries.
+There are no quotas on international students.